GRsoldier7/polychronos_omega/README.md

 ## 🚀 Your First Project Workflow

-Follow these steps to initialize the framework and begin your first project.
+Follow these steps to initialize the framework and begin your first project. **The Loremaster** persona will facilitate this documentation process, ensuring your project's knowledge base is built on a solid foundation from the very start.

 1.  **Clone the Repository**: Start by cloning this project scaffold into your local workspace.
     ```bash